AIE-Seattle-Prog/KinematicBody/README.md

 or triggers it encountered.
 These can then be retrieved by calling `KinematicBody.GetCollsion` and `KinematicBody.GetTrigger` accordingly.

-> :warning: Events are not zeroed out between frames.
-You may encounter stale
+> :warning: Events are **not zeroed** out between frames.
+>
-> events if accessed too early or exceeding the count returned by `CollisionCount`/`TriggerCount`.
+> You may encounter stale events if accessed too early or accessing elements at
+> indices at or beyond the value returned by `CollisionCount`/`TriggerCount`.
+>
+> This may raise an exception in the future to alert of any misuse of the API.

 These are available after KinematicBody has run its FixedUpdate routine for that frame.

-> :warning: The max number of events per type is 32 (i.e. 32 collisions + 32 triggers)
+> :warning: The max number of events per type is 32 (i.e. 32 collisions + 32 triggers = 64 total)
+>
+> This is defined by a _constant_ in the KinematicBody.

 #### Collision Messages

-The KinematicBody can mimic "OnXXX" messages in Unity by enabling the "Send Collision Events" boolean.
+The KinematicBody can mimic "OnXXX" messages in Unity by enabling the "Send Collision Events" boolean on the KinematicBody.

 ![KinematicBody with 'Send Collision Events' checked](.github/bodyInspector.png)